 Colorado Licensing Attorney Susan Larsen

 A Licensing Agreement does not transfer title or convey ownership, in fact, a properly drafted Licensing Agreement should specifically disclaim the transference of title.
-A Licensing Agreement is only the limited right to use, and typically only under the specific circumstances and conditions set forth in the Licensing Agreement itself, for the amount of money and duration of time detailed in the license.
+A Licensing Agreement is only the limited right to use, and typically only under the specific circumstances and conditions set forth in the agreement itself, for the amount of money and duration of time detailed in the license.

-A well drafted Licensing Agreement may, or may not, carry the right to sublicense the property to others, will state the length of time the license is valid, what territory the license applies to, detail any other rights or restrictions the parties have agreed to, enumerate any provisions regarding the acts of third-parties, and state how and when the license will be terminated.
+A well drafted Licensing Agreement by a knowledgeable attorney may, or may not, carry the right to sublicense the property to others, will state the length of time the license is valid, what territory the license applies to, detail any other rights or restrictions the parties have agreed to, enumerate any provisions regarding the acts of third-parties, and state how and when the license will be terminated.
 A non-exclusive Licensing Agreement enables the owner of the property to increase profits through multiple sales channels while still maintaining ownership.

 Other factors to consider before finalizing a Licensing Agreement are whether or not, and under what circumstances, your property might be combined with other property, such as, for example, an embedded data base, what prohibited uses you need to stipulate in advance, any warranties you may want to make regarding your asset, any limitations of your liability should be carefully detailed, and whether or not your asset should be covered by a Services Agreement.